 Since 1998 FICS has been governed by statutes under the Swiss Civil Code.
 These statutes, which may be found in full at this website, now provide for an Executive Council elected according to seven world regions – Africa, Asia, Eastern Mediterranean, Europe, Latin America, North America and the Pacific.

 During the past 10 years major FICS activities have included building relationships with international sports federations, athletes, other health care professionals and their representative organizations; developing and presenting postgraduate educational programs for sports chiropractors; and coordinating teams of properly credentialed sports chiropractors to provide services to athletes at major sporting events up to and including the Olympic Games.

-Past Presidents are our Founder, Dr. Stephen Press (USA), Dr. Noel Patterson (Australia), Dr. David Pierson (USA),
+Founder, Dr. Stephen Press (USA), Dr. Noel Patterson (Australia), Dr. David Pierson (USA)

-Dr. Daniele Bertamini (Italy), Dr. Roland Noirat (Switzerland), Dr. Sheila Wilson (USA), and the current President is Dr. Pete Garbutt (AUS).
+Past Presidents: Dr. Daniele Bertamini (Italy), Dr. Roland Noirat (Switzerland), Dr. Sheila Wilson (USA).
+Dr. Pete Garbutt (AUS)

 Current President is Mustafa H. Agaoglu, B.S., D.C.